Itayventura/Itayventura/README.md

 <br></br>

 #### 2016-2020 &ensp; BSc Computer Science @ Tel Aviv University
+My studies at the university laid the foundation for my understanding of Computer Science, covering programming languages, data structures, related algorithms, as well as object-oriented programming and design.
+Additionally, I actively participated in various cooperative projects with different numbers of students, further enhancing my practical skills and teamwork abilities.

 - [Doctor’s Delay](https://github.com/Itayventura/DoctorsDelay) - designed and implemented an app for tracking delays for doctor’s appointments.
 There are two main functions in the app: REPORT DELAY, REQUEST DELAY.
 The user may ask for the current delay of a specific doctor, or ask for a predicted delay for his future next appointment.
 The prediction made by analyzing past delays using ML algorithm.
 The project included front-end, backend and server-side implementation.
 Used Java for implementing the services, MySQL server for the clinic data and Linux environments.
 - [Who wants to be a millionaire](https://github.com/Itayventura/WhoWantsToBeAMillionaire) - designed and implemented a Trivia Game system which manages a music questionnaire and decides who the next millionaire is.
 Used MySQL for storing the data and Python for the service implementation and data collection.
 - [Compiler](https://github.com/Itayventura/COMPILATION) - implemented a compiler as part of Compilation Course in Java